umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 3. Install Umbraco on your front-end environment and ensure to use your Azure SQL Database
 4. Test: Perform some content updates on the master/administration environment, ensure they work successfully on that environment, then verify that those changes appear on the front-end environment

+::note
+Ensure all Azure resources are located in the same region to avoid connection lag

 ### Scaling

 **Do not scale your master/administration environment** this is not supported and can cause issues.

-Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.
+The Front end replica Azure Web Apps can be manually or automatically scaled up or down and is supported by Umbraco's load balancing.

 ### Deployment considerations

-Since you have 2 x web apps, when you deploy you will need to deploy to both places - There is probably various automation techniques you can use to make this more basic.
+Since you have 2 x web apps, when you deploy you will need to deploy to both places - There are various automation techniques you can use to simplfy the process.
 That is outside the scope of this article.

-**Important note:** This also means that you should not be editing templates or views on a live server as master and front-end environments do not share the same file server.
-Changes should be made in a staging environment and then pushed to live environments.
+**Important note:** This also means that you should not be editing templates or views on a live server as master and front-end environments do not share the same file system.
+Changes should be made in a development environment and then pushed to live environments.